Indonesia Film

 How long does it take to get a film permit for Indonesia?

-Typical processing time for a film permit and visas is six weeks.
-For projects that require supporting documentation or more rigorous access negotiations, more lead time may be required, but Jungle Run has an unrivalled track record at getting projects over the line.
+Typical, processing time for a film permit and visas is six weeks though we can help you expedite the process.
+For projects that require supporting documentation or more rigorous access negotiations, more lead time may be required, but Jungle Run has an unrivaled track record at getting projects over the line.

 Note that Indonesian holidays can impact processing times, particularly those that defer permit review meetings scheduled each Thursday.